 From the description above, the problem formulation in this research is (1) How much attention do parents pay in the process of improving children's learning?
 (2) How do students respond to independent online assignments?
 (3) How do students and their guardians respond to the Online Mid-Semester Assessment (PTS) which is controlled in class?
 (4) How do students' parents respond to online homework?
 From the description above, the objectives of this research are (1) To determine parents' attention to the process of improving children's learning.
 (2) Knowing students' responses to independent online assignments.
 (3) Knowing the responses of students and their guardians to the Online Mid-Semester Assessment (PTS) which is controlled in class.
+(4) Knowing the response of students and their guardians to online Mid-Semester Assessment (PTS) which is controlled in class.
 (4) Knowing the response of student parents to online homework.